funmusicplace/mirlo/client/public/pages/en/FAQ.md

 Our main blocker is getting the word out!
 If you want to help out with marketing, [please reach out](mailto:mirlodotspace@protonmail.com)!

-### What’s on your product roadmap?

-We’re pretty close to being done with our minimum viable platform.
-Check out our[ GitHub issues tracker](https://github.com/funmusicplace/mirlo/issues) for what we're working on

 ### Have you heard of &lt;project x>?

 Probably!
 As individuals we’ve worked with and in Resonate and Ampled, and we’re in touch with a couple of other projects that are doing very similar things like jam.coop, faircamp, ampwall, patrontape, tone.audio, and some others.
 We’re hoping to continue talking to these folks and build towards standardization of resources and tech APIs so that our services can talk to each other and musicians can easily switch between them.
 If there’s a project you want to talk about, bring it up in our [Discord](https://discord.gg/XuV7F4YRqB)!

+## What we’re building {#what-we’re-building}

+### How much does Mirlo cost?

+Once incorporated, we’ll explore a number of funding structures.
+We’re aiming for musicians to get as much of the price of their albums and subscriptions as possible while still supporting the workers and infrastructure of the co-op.
+We will likely add ways for purchasers to support the platform directly.

+### What’s on your product roadmap?

+We’re pretty close to being done with our minimum viable platform.
+Check out our[ GitHub issues tracker](https://github.com/funmusicplace/mirlo/issues) for what we're working on

 ### How do payouts work?